All Products

 Method 2: Configure startup parameters

-• Ensure that the SAE network is connected to the network of your self-managed Nacos instance.
+• Confirm that the SAE network can reach the network where your self-managed Nacos instance runs.

 java -Dalicloud.deployment.mode=EDAS_MANAGED -XX:+UseContainerSupport -XX:InitialRAMPercentage=70.0 -XX:MaxRAMPercentage=70.0 -XX:+UnlockExperimentalVMOptions -XX:+UseWisp2 -Dio.netty.transport.noNative=true -XX:+UseG1GC -Dspring.profiles.active=yace -Dnacos.use.endpoint.parsing.rule=false -Dnacos.use.cloud.namespace.parsing=false -jar /home/admin/app/xx-server.jar